Cognizant Major League Cricket brings international sports stars to Broward County for the fourth July weekly matches - ExBulletin

 - Nine games for six days In the improved stadium of Broward County

+- A fourth July Double Header With selection framework matchups, a local cultural exhibition and performances of the most prominent teams of the competitions

-- Global Cricket Stars included FAF Du Persis“ “ Glenn Maxwell, Andre Russell“ “ Jason Roy“ David Warner“ Heinrich Klaasen“ And Nicholas Pooran
+- Global Cricket Stars included FAF Du Persis” Rashid Khan” Glenn Maxwell, Andre Russell” Sunil Narine” Jason Roy” David Warner” Heinrich Klaasen” Shimron hetmye And Nicholas Pooran

-- Six MLC franchises: “ “ “ San Francisco Unicorns“ “ .
+- Six MLC franchises: Mi New York” Texas Super Kings” Los Angeles Knight Riders” San Francisco Unicorns” Seattle Orcas“ Washington Freedom.

-- : Cultural Entertainment, Food Sellers, Giveaway Actions, Youth Zones and Local Business Inomations
+- Fan -experiences: Cultural Entertainment, Food Sellers, Giveaway Actions, Youth Zones and Local Business Inomations

 Broward County Stadium has undergone extensive renovations prior to the 2025 season, which improves both the fan and player experience.
 The improvements include covered grandstand seats for 8,150, a new VIP and Broadcast Media Center, improved fiberoptic infrastructure for global broadcasts, a six-lane natural peat stroke cage for professional teamwarmups and upgraded camera platforms and digital evidence in the stadium.
-Fans can also look forward to improved concession areas, dedicated hospitality zones, and enhanced accessibility through the venue, making it one of the most spectator-friendly cricket stages in the United States.
+Fans can also look forward to improved concession areas, special hospitality zones and improved accessibility throughout the location, making it one of the most spectators -friendly cricket stadiums in the United States.

 - Broward Season Pass (All Broward competitions): $ 100